-No doubt our secret weapon (our source of tricks) will come from dummy's Diamond suit.
+No doubt our secret weapon (our source of tricks) is dummy's Diamond suit.

 What we should do is to win the opening Heart lead and draw three rounds of trumps.
 If trumps break 3-2 then we would have six Spades, one Heart, three Diamonds, and one Club for a total of eleven tricks.